ktripaldi/temperjs/README.md

 ![alt text](Temper.png "Temper" )

-## Getting Star
+## Getting Started

 This section is meant to get you familiar with the Temper way of doing things.
-If you're looking for something specific, please read the [API Documentation](API Documentation).
+If you're looking for something specific, please read the API Documentation.
 If you're just starting out with Temper, read on!

 For the purpose of this guide, we'll create a simple counter that prints _You've reached the target!_ when you reach the value of 5.